supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/existing_project/README.md

 ### Settings

 - **Select Dataset Options**
-    - **Existing Dataset** - select dataset from existing project to save results to
+  - **Existing Dataset** - select the dataset from the existing project to save results to
-    - **New Dataset** - enter name of new dataset to create in selected project
+  - **New Dataset** - enter the name of a new dataset to create in the selected project
-    - **Keep source structure** - save the results in datasets that repeats datasets structure of the input project
+  - **Keep source structure** - save the results in datasets that repeat the dataset structure of the input project

 ### Example 1.
 Existing dataset